 Ancient Syriac: shabatho, Babylonian: sabatu, Arabic: assabt, Etheopic: sanbat, Armenian: shapat, Polynesian: hari sabtu, Swahili: assabt, Latin: Sabbatum, Italian: Sabbato, Spanish: Sabado, Russian: Subbota, Polish: Sobota, Assyrian: Sabata, Tigre: Sanbat, Kurdish: Shamba, Georgian: Shabati, Morduin: Subbota, Portuguese: Sabbado, New Slovenian: Sobota, Prussian: Sabatico.

-Christian teachers and their flocks have been taught that "Sun-day" is the Sabbath day, knowing that it had not been for over 4000 years previous to Constantine's edict that changed it in 321 CE.
+Christian teachers and their flocks have been taught that Sun-day is the Sabbath day, knowing that it had not been for over 4000 years previous to Constantine's edict that changed it in 321 CE.
 One question that comes to mind immediately is this:

-A WORD ABOUT THE TORAH & ISRAEL:
+A WORD ABOUT THE TORAH & YISHARAL:

-Check out the web page here: www.fossilizedcustoms.com/nazarene_israel.htm
+Check out the web page here: www.fossilizedcustoms.com/nazarene_Yisharal.htm

-those who enter into the Covenant BECOME real Israel, and Shaul refers to them as
+those who enter into the Covenant BECOME real Yisharal, and Paul refers to them as "formerly Gentiles in the flesh."
+They become Yisharal the moment they are immersed into Yahusha's Name.

 WORSHIP

-There are two Hebrew words from which we derive the meaning of "worship".
+There are two Hebrew words from which we derive the meaning of "worship."
 One is the Hebrew word SHACHAH (#7812), which literally means to bow down, or prostrate before another who is of higher status.
 The other Hebrew word needs to be examined for comparison, so an overview of the concept of worship can be put into proper context and perspective.
 The second Hebrew word is ABAD (#5647), and is often transliterated as OBED or OBAD, as we see this root used in the name of the prophet, OBADIAH (Obad Yahu, or Obad Yah).
 This prophet's name literally means servant of Yah.
 OBAD or ABAD means slave, servant, attendant, performer, observant one, subject (as to a king), server, etc.,.
-We get our English words "OBEY" and "OBEDIENT" from this Hebrew source.
-Again, we see that being submissive, compliant, or beneath another entity is the general meaning conveyed.
+We get our English words OBEY and OBEDIENT from this Hebrew source.
+We see that being submissive, compliant, or beneath another entity is the general meaning conveyed.
 One entity is beneath another in authority.
-One serves, and the other is served, or "obeyed".
+One serves, and the other is served, or obeyed.
 The English definition of the word "worship" is derived from two words; WORTH + SHIP (see any good dictionary).
 Primarily it pertains to the reverence, love, or allegiance accorded to a deity, idol, or religious object.
 The word is used as a noun (thing) primarily, but as a verb (action) it has several synonyms: idolize, revere, adore, venerate (regard with awe).
 One could say it is also similar to the word "respect", used as both a noun or a verb.
 If you respect the rules of the highway, you will obey them.
 If you "worship" the Creator of Heaven and Earth, you will obey Him.
-Why do we "worship" (respect, serve, obey) YHWH?
+Why do we "worship" (respect, serve, obey) Yahuah?
 The ultimate reason should be because we LOVE Him.
-In the beginning it may involve FEAR (of YHWH), which is the beginning of wisdom (and wise it truly is to FEAR Him).
+In the beginning it may involve FEAR (of Yahuah), which is the beginning of wisdom (and wise it truly is to FEAR Him).
 As we are perfected, we should grow to love Him, and when our love is perfected, it will displace the fear as a reason to obey Him.
 "If you love Me, keep My Commandments." (see also Ex.
 20:6, Dt.
 5:10, 7:9, Yn./Jn.
 14:15, Luke 10:27).
 Love is the reason and objective for our "worship", and our obedience is evidence or proof that we love Him, and evidence that we are being saved.
 A worshipper of Yah will keep His Commandments, and do so out of love for Him; and He will write them on their hearts -- that's the "re-newed" Covenant (Jer 31:31-33, Ez.
 36:26,27, Heb.
 10:16).
-If His Commandments ever vanish from before Him, then Yisrael shall also cease from existence (Jer.
+If His Commandments ever vanish from before Him, then YYisharal shall also cease from existence (Jer.
 31:36).
 The "sign" of His eternal Covenant?
 The Sabbath!
 (Ex 31:13-17, Ez.
 20:12-20).
 When we receive a love for the Truth (Torah), He has circumcised our hearts so we will love His Torah -- which is pictured outwardly by our immersion (baptism) in His Name.
 If you love Him enough to obey Him, He will write them on your heart (check out Acts 5:32 on this).
-You must engraft into Yisrael to partake of the Covenant promises.
+You must engraft into YYisharal to partake of the Covenant promises.
 Investigate carefully Is.
 56 to see if the Sabbath is involved at all in who is to be allowed to come into His presence.
-Notice also that the 12 gates into the "New Yerushaliyim" only involve the 12 tribes of Yisrael; each gate is named for a tribe -- Rev. 21:10-27.
+Notice also that the 12 gates into the "New Yerushaliyim" only involve the 12 tribes of YYisharal; each gate is named for a tribe -- Rev. 21:10-27.
 Rev. 22:14 tells us: "Blessed are those doing His Commands, so that the authority shall be theirs unto the tree of life, and to enter through the gates into the city."
 There's no gate for the Dalai Lama, Astrologers, Islam, or even one named for "Christianity".
 These who are taught to disobey (all or some of the Commandments) will be outside the gates, and called "dogs", enchanters with pharmakon (drugs), those who whore, murderers, idolators, and all who love and do falsehood.
-You know; those who practice "lawlessness" as opposed to "legalists".
-Surely, Noach was called a "legalist", because he was a preacher of righteousness.
-The end of the times of the Gentiles will involve fervent heat, and the elements will burn; the Earth will be consumed in the fire of YHWH's burning anger -- don't be deceived.
+You know; those who practice lawlessness as opposed to legalists.
+In the days before the flood, Noak would have been known as a legalist because he was a preacher of righteousness.
+The end of the times of the Gentiles will involve fervent heat, and the elements will burn; the Earth will be consumed in the fire of Yahuah's burning anger -- don't be deceived.
 The majority of mankind will be ashes beneath our feet when we are clothed with immortality on the day of our redemption.
 An eye filled with "light" is a point of view, and an eye filled with darkness is another point of view.
 If your world-view involves seeking to obey Commandments, rather than hunting-down Scriptures to justify disobeying them, then we'll see each other when the smoke clears (a Michael Rood saying).

-"He that has My mitzvot, and keeps them, he it is that loves Me: and he who loves Me, shall be loved by My Abba, and I will love him, and will reveal Myself to him," Yochanan 14:21. (mitzvot: Commandments)
+"He that has My mitzvot, and keeps them, he it is that loves Me: and he who loves Me, shall be loved by My Abba, and I will love him, and will reveal Myself to him," Yahukanon 14:21. (mitzvot: Commandments)

 Romans 6:16-18: "Do you not know that to whom you present yourselves servants for obedience, you are servants of the one whom you obey, whether of sin to death, or of obedience to righteousness?
-But thanks to Elohim that you were servants of sin (missing the mark), yet you obeyed from the heart that form of teaching to which you were entrusted.
+But thanks to Alahim that you were servants of sin (missing the mark), yet you obeyed from the heart that form of teaching to which you were entrusted.
 And having been set free from sin, you became servants of righteousness."
-Sin misses the mark, and the teachings of YHWH are that mark.
+Sin misses the mark, and the teachings of Yahuah are that mark.
 No one should believe they have been "set free" to disobey Torah, or "free to commit sin".

 We can safely state that obedience is what "worship" is.
-True worship would be based on YHWH's Word, His Torah (instructions), and be devoid of any "human traditions" puffing-up or adding to that Word.
+True worship would be based on Yahuah's Word, His Torah (instructions), and be devoid of any "human traditions" puffing-up or adding to that Word.
 False worship would involve some form of "obedience" that was not intended, and so it would be misdirected obedience coming from another entity, intending to trick the performer of the action.
-Human traditions tend to be our greatest affliction, making us "obey" the wrong entity -- thereby becoming "servants" of the human traditions rather than servants of YHWH.
+Human traditions tend to be our greatest affliction, making us "obey" the wrong entity -- thereby becoming "servants" of the human traditions rather than servants of Yahuah.
 This would be sown by a deceiver, or one masquerading.
 As we know, some of these traditions can be designs, patterns, or adaptations from PAGAN worship (which would be prohibited by Deut.
 12:28-32).
-But, even if we "design" an original, new "method" for how we serve YHWH, this is also outside the Torah.
-Thus, we are "serving" the one whom we "obey"; and it may not be YHWH, the Creator of heaven and Earth.
-It doesn't occur to most people, but their intentions don't have anything to do with whether or not they are really obeying the True Creator, YHWH.
+But, even if we "design" an original, new "method" for how we serve Yahuah, this is also outside the Torah.
+Thus, we are "serving" the one whom we "obey"; and it may not be Yahuah, the Creator of heaven and Earth.
+It doesn't occur to most people, but their intentions don't have anything to do with whether or not they are really obeying the True Creator, Yahuah.
 What matters is what He said, not what they think they ought to be doing.
-For this reason we must examine ourselves carefully, whether we are "in the belief" (faith, emunah), practicing and performing that form of teaching which is given us by the indwelling Spirit of Messiah Yahushua (see 2 Cor.
+For this reason we must examine ourselves carefully, whether we are "in the belief" (faith, emunah), practicing and performing that form of teaching which is given us by the indwelling Spirit of Messiah Yahusha (see 2 Cor.
 13:5).
-To obey, observe, or guard a specific Torah instruction properly (form of teaching), we have to have Yahushua Messiah in us, otherwise we are not His.
+To obey, observe, or guard a specific Torah instruction properly (form of teaching), we have to have Yahusha Messiah in us, otherwise we are not His.
 He told us that apart from Him, we could do nothing.
 If we obey His Spirit within us, and another judges us for this obedience, the other person is judging another's servant.
 We obey the Law-Giver, not each other's whims or ideas about things.
 We must not disapprove of one another, but embrace and accept one another in love -- avoiding the tendency to find differences to debate over.

 Since this topic is about Sabbath worship, let's closely examine the 4th Commandment, that "form of teaching to which you were entrusted":

 If we read that text a few dozen times very slowly, we get several basic ideas from it.
 It contrasts work with rest.
 It makes us understand that living things around us are included in this teaching, so going to a restaurant and allowing others to serve us is definitely NOT what is implied for us to do.
 If we had to reduce the entire Commandment down to one word, what would it be?
 Worship?
 No, a better word would be REST.
 Obedience to this Commandment identifies us with the Creator and how He rested during the first week from CREATING.
-Each Shabbat, or 7th day of the week (week in Hebrew is SHABUA), is a place in time, set aside for rest; it memorializes the first week, when YHWH made the Heavens and the Earth.
-Shabbat is not about a resurrection; it is a commemoration of CREATION, and by observing it as a day of rest, it connects us to YHWH and identifies Who we serve and obey (worship).
+Each Shabbat, or 7th day of the week (week in Hebrew is SHABUA), is a place in time, set aside for rest; it memorializes the first week, when Yahuah made the Heavens and the Earth.
+Shabbat is not about a resurrection; it is a commemoration of CREATION, and by observing it as a day of rest, it connects us to Yahuah and identifies Who we serve and obey (worship).
 It's the 4th of the Ten Commandments.
 Let's now try to learn what the word Sabbath means in Hebrew:

 "Six days work is done, but the seventh day is a Sabbath of rest, a qodesh miqra (translated as "set-apart gathering").
-You do no work, it is a Sabbath to YHWH in all your dwellings."
+You do no work, it is a Sabbath to Yahuah in all your dwellings."
 Lev.
 23:3.
 Where? ". . . in all your dwellings."
 (That would primarily be where you and your family eat and sleep, not where you work).
 Now we've solved the "what" and "where":

 What: rest.